alvarovitta/Cost-Management/Edit-1.1-Defining-your-cost-management-business-requirements.md

 <br />

 ## Guidance
 Decisions, Tradeoffs and risk should be approached from a different perspective.
-The following section will focus on the solving the problem of adopting public cloud from the perspective of cost.
-With this context in mind, the problem that we are trying to solve is <i>"How to do more with less"</i>.
+This section will focus on solving the problem of adopting public cloud from the perspective of cost.
+With this in mind, the problem that we are trying to solve is <i>"How to do more with less"</i>.
 To achieve this objective, collaboration between business and technology stakeholders is fundamental.

 **Recognize the motivation to use Public Cloud**: